New, recent, upcoming, or otherwise of the moment. . .

 At the GETTY

 It was amazing to spend time researching in the Getty archives this summer, and to get to know the other 2018 Getty/ACLS Art History Fellows.
 In this image I’m looking at a magic lantern slide with hand-painted images of the Sun, Moon, Earth.
 It would be slid across the lantern’s aperture to show the images as a series, explaining lunar phases.
-Other fellows are with me: Natalie Harren working on Fluxus, and Nadya Bair working on postwar photography.

 To Catch The Eye